9.1 Task Units and Task Objects

 appearing within a task declaration shall denote a limited interface type that is not a protected interface.]

-only name interface types, and limits the descendants of the various kinds of interface types.
-Only a limited, task, or synchronized interface can have a task type descendant.
-Nonlimited or protected interfaces are not allowed, as they offer operations that a task does not have.
 The prefixed view profile of an explicitly declared primitive subprogram of a tagged task type shall not be type conformant with any entry of the task type, if the subprogram has the same defining name as the entry and the first parameter of the subprogram is of the task type or is an access parameter designating the task type.

 For each primitive subprogram inherited by the type declared by a task declaration, at most one of the following shall apply: